hz2657/NYC-Restaurant-project-SQL-database-design/README.md

 5. Group restaurants with similar degree of violations together, for ease of checking and managing

-6. Building a recommendation systems for consumers who looking for safe and clean restaurants for different cuisine.
+6. Provide recommendations for consumers who looking for safe and clean restaurants for different cuisine.

 OKR